victormalfait/Test-Doctrine/Readme.md

 - Code must be in Node.js.
 - Time to finish this test is not limited.
 - You must prevent server from sending 500 errors.
 Error cases should be correctly handled.
 - Feel free to create or modify any table in the sqlite database.
-However, we won't test your work with your database so you need to provide a script to modify our own accordingly.
+However, we won't test your work with your database so you need to provide a script to modify our own accordingly or to update the installation script.
 - Everything you make should be tested with the test suite of your choice.
 - You can add anything you want to improve your final work.
 A lot of extra things can be done, like cleaning the decisions pages HTML for example.
 Any extra work will be evaluated as bonuses.
 Be aware that this extra work should follow the same guidelines as the rest of your code.
 If it makes the server crash sometimes, it will be penalized.
 Be creative !
 - Pages loading should be as fast as possible.